lich-uct/molpher-lib/v0.0.0b0/_sources/documentation/python/modules.txt

          from C++, you can get some idea on the data structures available from there as well.

-There is also the `molpher.examples` package which contains runnable scripts that were discussed in the :ref:`tutorial`.
+There is also the `molpher.examples` which contains runnable scripts that were discussed in the :ref:`tutorial`.

 .. toctree::